ezhuk/aws-tools/README.md

 #### check_snapshot_status.py

-Checks the current status of one or more existing AWS Elastic Block Store (EBS) snapshots and displays a progress bar with a percentage of completion.
+Checks the current status of one or more existing AWS Elastic Block Store (EBS) snapshots and displays progress bars with percentage of completion.

 ```bash
 ./check_snapshot_status.py -s snap-012345ab